Lat 6° 44' 1S Long 155° 39' 41E Buin is located

 inland from Kangu on

 the southern coast of Bougainville.
 During the Pacific War, the Japanese refereed to entire southern coast of Bougainville as "Buin" for the area spanning from Buin in the east to Kangu, Kahili, Kahili Airfield (Buin Airfield), and Tonolei Harbor (Tonolai) to the west.
 Five kilometers to the north is Kara and Kara Airfield (Toripoil, Buin Airport).
-Today, known as Buin or Buin Town.
+Postwar, known as "Buin"

-Occupied by the Japanese and developed into a base area with extensive fortifications.
-During late 1942 until the middle of 1943, the area was heavily
+During late 1942, occupied by the Japanese Army and developed into a base area with extensive fortifications.
+Between late 1942 until the middle of 1943, the area was heavily

-attacked by Allied aircraft from the air and remained under Japanese control until the official surrender of Japan during September 1945.
+targeted by Allied aircraft and bombed.
+Buin remained under Japanese control until the official surrender of Japan in September 1945.

 American missions against Buin

 Postwar, the present day Buin Town was relocated further inland from Kangu.
 Badly